Frequently Requested Statistics on Immigrants and Immigration in the United States

-The Department of State (DOS) reports the number of visas issued to foreign nationals who wish to enter the United States for the purpose of traveling, conducting business, working, studying, and for other reasons.
+The Department of State (DOS) reports the number of visas issued to foreign nationals who wish to enter the United States for the purpose of travel, conducting business, work, study, or other reasons.

-The distribution by region of the 9.2 million visas issued to foreign nationals in 2013 shows that the majority of temporary visas were issued to nationals from Asia (37 percent), South America (25 percent), and North America (22 percent, including Central America and the Caribbean), followed by Europe (12 percent), Africa (4 percent), and Oceania (0.6 percent).
+Looking at the distribution of the temporary visas issued in 2015 by region of origin, the largest shares were issued to nationals from Asia (46 percent), South America (20 percent), and North America (19 percent, including Central America and the Caribbean), followed by Europe (10 percent), Africa (5 percent), and Oceania (0.6 percent).

 Notes on Refugees and Asylees

-In 2013, 25,199 principal applicants and their spouses and/or unmarried children under the age of 21 were granted asylum after seeking protection upon arriving or after arrival in the United States (less than the 29,367 persons in 2012).
-An additional 13,026 individuals outside of the United States were approved for asylum status as immediate family members of principal applicants.
+In 2014, 23,533 principal applicants and their spouses and/or unmarried children under age 21 were granted asylum after seeking protection upon arriving or after arrival in the United States (a 6 percent drop from the 25,100 persons in 2013).
+An additional 8,235 individuals outside of the United States were approved for asylum status as immediate family members of principal applicants.
 (Note that this number reflects travel documents issued to these family members, not their arrival to the United States.)

 - For more information, see Refugees and Asylees in the United States.